davidsowerby/takkan/docs/developer-guide/back4app-implementation.md

 This supports the use of a single schema for both client and server side, through the use of [server side schema generation](#server-side-schema-generation).

 :::tip Note
 There is a slight difference in terminology here - for Back4App, every instance is an 'app'.
-For Precept, an app may have a dev, test, qa and prod instance (for example), each of which would be a separate Back4App 'app'.
+For Takkan, an app may have a dev, test, qa and prod instance (for example), each of which would be a separate Back4App 'app'.
 :::

 #### Initialise Instance

-Every instance used with a Precept client needs to be initialised, a two step process:
+Every instance used with a Takkan client needs to be initialised, a two step process:

 1. the framework code must be deployed to the Back4App instance.

-1. the Cloud function **initPrecept** is invoked to create the Back4App [Classes](#classes) used to manage Schema versions.
+1. the Cloud function **initTakkan** is invoked to create the Back4App [Classes](#classes) used to manage Schema versions.

 Refer to the Tutorial for detailed steps to [create an app](../tutorial-guide/tutorial.md).